What is echocardiography?

 Echocardiography is a noninvasive procedure that is very safe.
 It does not use radiation like an x ray.
 In addition, it is not a painful procedure.
 At times, there is mild discomfort for the patient when pressure has to be applied with the probe.
 But it is short lived and well tolerated by most patients.

-Veterinarians alert clients when a pet needs an echocardiogram.
+Veterinarians alert clients when a dog or cat needs an echocardiogram.
 Echocardiograms are used to diagnose heart disease and also grade the severity after baseline information is gathered.
-The first thing that needs to be done to see if a pet has heart disease is a physical exam.
-Open mouth breathing, heart murmurs and pulse abnormalities are symptoms of heart disease in a dog or cat that can often be detected during an exam.
-If a veterinarian is suspicious of heart problems, then x-rays are done.
-X- rays can help in the diagnosis of heart disease.
-Sometimes the x-ray gives enough information to start a pet on medications.
-The x-rays do not give a specific reason or let us know about the severity, however.
+The first thing that needs to be done to see if your pet has heart disease is a physical exam.
+Coughing, heart murmurs and pulse abnormalities can often be detected during an exam.
+If a veterinarian is suspicious of heart problems, then xrays are done.
+X- rays can help in the diagnose of heart disease.
+If the heart is enlarged and there is fluid build up in the lungs, then heart disease is likely.
+Sometimes the xray gives enough information to start a pet on medications.
+The xrays do not give a specific reason or let us know about the severity, however.
 There are cases where it can be difficult to tell on xray if the heart is not functioning normally.
 In these cases, and any other case where further information is needed, other diagnostic tests are requested.
 Echocardiography, in addition to an ECG and labwork, are the next steps to getting a definitive diagnosis and treatment plan.